 So to avoid the “App Transport Security has blocked a cleartext HTTPP (http://) resource load …” error we need to fulfill these conditions:

 - TSL v1.2

 Although the ATS policy is enabled by default, and all connections that do not follow the aforementioned conditions will be blocked, exceptions, like the one we enabled before, were provided to allow applications to continue to function till it was possible to migrate them to secure connections.

-Initially Apple had announced that in January 2017, this feature would be mandatory for all apps distributed through Apple store.
+Initially Apple had announced that in January 2017, this feature would be mandatory for all apps distributed through the Apple store.

-Aware of that, Apple had announced that exceptions could be solicited, and would be examined, and accepted (or declined) on individual basis.
+Aware of that, Apple had announced that exceptions could be solicited, and would be examined, and accepted (or declined) on an individual basis.